VladUsatii/p2pspec/docs/blocks/HEADER.md

 ### Num

 The num is the block number.
 This is a fundamental property of the blockchain.
+This number is used most often to test block proposals.
+Discarded blocks are most easily discarded by reading the block number first.

 ### txHash